Join us, you can do this!

-- The desire to share knowledge and experience with a student in the United States or around the world.
+- The desire to share your knowledge and experience with an underserved college student in the United States or around the world.
 You can designate which country or college you prefer.

-- Participate in a two-hour online mentor training course before your first mentoring session.
+- Participate in a one-hour mentor training course before your first mentoring session.

-- GMI provides everything you need to guide your mentee.
+- GMI provides everything you need to guide your student.
 You don’t need to be an expert, just follow the GMI Mentor Guide and add your own personal experience.

-- Meet with your mentee via teleconference for one hour, for 14 sessions and provide follow-up coaching as needed.
+- Meet with your student by teleconference for one hour, for 14 sessions either once a week or every two weeks.

 - Mentor candidates should be at least 25 years old and have a BA/BS in their chosen field.

-- Mentors candidates agree to a six-month commitment for the mentoring relationship.
+- Mentors candidates agree to a 14-hour commitment for the mentoring relationship.